Global Optimization of Gaussian Process Acquisition Functions Using a Piecewise-Linear Kernel Approximation: RELATED WORK

 As an alternative direction, sampling methods such as Nelder-Mead \citep{Nelder1965neldermead} are also a popular tool for acquisition function optimization in BO methods.
 While gradient-based methods suffer from difficulties in getting reliable gradient information, sampling methods mainly suffer from the curse of dimensionality.
 Here, \citet{Kandasamy2015AGP} propose an additive structure to model the objective function to exploit the efficiency of sampling methods in low-dimensional problems. \citet{Eriksson2020scalable} employ Thompson sampling in local trust regions and search for global optima through multiple local search.

 Global optimality in BO has primarily been discussed in terms of the black-box objective function, rather than the acquisition function evaluated at each iteration.
-Towards the latter, some researchers heuristically search for global optimality through multi-start local methods \citep{Eriksson2020scalable, Mathesen2021AdapRestart} or evolutionary algorithms such as Firefly \citep{song2024vizier}, CMA-ES \citep{Wilson2018MaxAcq} and TSEMO \citep{Bradford2018tsemo}.
+Towards the latter, some researchers heuristically search for global optimality through multi-start local methods \citep{Eriksson2020scalable, Mathesen2021AdapRestart} or evolutionary algorithms such as Firefly \citep{song2024vizier}, CMA-ES \citep{hansen2006cma, Wilson2018MaxAcq} and TSEMO \citep{Bradford2018tsemo}.
 MIP comprises a well-known paradigm to solve optimization problems globally, but to-date has been rarely used in BO.
 Some works apply MIP to solve acquisition functions based on more compatible surrogate models, e.g., neural networks \citep{Papalexopoulos2022discreteMIP} or decision trees \citep{thebelt2022multi}.
+MIP is also used to handle discrete decisions in hybrid/combinatorial BO \citep{baptista2018bocs, daxberger2020mixBO, deshwal2021mercer}.
 Relatively few works apply MIP with GP-based surrogate models in BO. \citet{thebelt2022tree} formulate GPs using tree kernels and solve the resulting acquisition function as an MIQP. \citet{Schweidtmann2021GPMIP} formulate acquisition functions for smooth-kernel GPs as a mixed-integer nonlinear program (MINLP), which is then solved using a B\&B algorithm.
 However, MINLP can easily exceed computational budgets in real applications.
 This work seeks a more stable and practical algorithm for standard GPs that combines some global optimality guarantees, with more realistic computing times.